Skip to Content

 Iframe Embeds

-1. Detects HubSpot iframes on the page
+1. Finds HubSpot iframes on the page

-2. Reads your attribution data from localStorage
+2. Reads attribution data from storage

 Core Attribution Fields (Latest Touch)